robertomaldonado/robertomaldonado/README.md

 ---
 * :telescope: Currentky developing software :muscle:

-* :seedling: I am studyng :blue_book: and coding :computer: with Python and Javascript frameworks and MongoDb.
+* :seedling: I am studyng :blue_book: and coding :computer: with Python, Javascript and MongoDb.

 * :heartbeat: I am encouraged by learning new skills and using them on interesting projects